bthalehog/mvc/README.md

 ### _Kmom10_
 20250815 New tag v10.0.0, Kmom10 started, base structure set, room database JSON, Controller basics, storageHandler.
 20250816 New tag v10.0.1, Move-route and move()-function added, navigation made into form for value-retrieval.
+20250818 New tag v10.0.2,
+20250822 New tag v10.0.3, Storage updated and working, inventory-class added and implemented, constructors modified